sympa-community/projects/readme.md

 ## Processing of bounces

+### short description

+CPAN at the rescue to give a better error report to the users

+### long description

 Processing of bounces isn't only interesting for Sympa but also for all kind of web applications sending out emails to users respective customers.

 We can try to factor that part out of Sympa into a separate module and/or take a look at [Sisimai](http://libsisimai.org/en/).

+### expected outcome

+the scoring and alert system to maintain large lists could be much more helpfull than the current log.

+### required skills

+Perl, knowledge of SMTP bouncing

+### possible mentor

+* Stefan Hornburg (Racke)

 ### suggested by

 * Stefan Hornburg (Racke)